Rojods/memocode-demonstrator-16/README.md

 This is the companion repository for the MEMOCODE'23 submission n.
 16.

+The case studies does not show how to *extend* the tool, but rather the outcomes after it has been extended, in line with the the paper.
+More information on how one extends the tool on top of the module blueprints and core libraries will be given after the double-blind restraint is lifted, in the actual tool's sourcecode repository.

 ## Downloading the anonymous repository

 Due to the size restrictions of GitHub (and therefore open4science), the zipped repository has been uploaded